 - Perform a re-partitioning (format) or discard the old storage devices.

-If you’re not familiar with steps #2 and #3, call a professional.
+Call a professional if you’re not familiar with steps #2 and #3.
 But you must do #1 immediately.
 Leaving your computer on will only make things worse.
 Don’t be curious!

 But if you think you’ve been infected or are seeing evidence of that — the machine might act odd or has a lot of unusual activities — turn the computer off immediately and call a professional.